tcm5343/circular-dependency-detector/README.md

 ## Contributing
 For local development, creating a `.env` file at the root of the repository to modify your config.
+The only supported format for the input graph file (`INPUT_FILE`) is an adjacency list which follows the format as used by [NetworkX](https://networkx.org/documentation/stable/reference/readwrite/adjlist.html#).
 ```text
 INPUT_FILE="testing/data/adj_list_no_cycle.txt"  # no spaces in path for now, defaults to ... idk
 ```